Richard Miller Treatment Plant (RMTP) UV Project, Ohio, United States of America

 To address the cryptosporidium and future contamination issues, GCWW planned to build a UV disinfection facility for its RMTP.

-Although not mandated by any regulations, the UV system will provide an additional inactivation barrier and will enhance protection against harmful protozoa.
+Although not mandated by any regulations, the UV system provides an additional inactivation barrier and enhanced protection against harmful protozoa.

 Multiphase planning and design by GCWW